Jelmerro/carafe/README.md

 the config file will be deleted from disk.
 If either the removal of the config or the carafe result in an empty `~/.carafe` folder, it will be deleted as well, as if carafe had never been used before.
-Desktop shortcuts will not be automatically deleted (see 'shortcut' option).
+Desktop shortcuts will not be automatically deleted (see 'shortcut' option for creating them).

 #### List

 To view a list of all the existing carafes, use the list option.

+This option will ignore all arguments after it, and will show a list like this:

+`./carafe list`

 ```
-usage: carafe m list [-h]

-Use 'list' to show all existing carafes

-optional arguments:
-  -h, --help  show this help message and exit
+The following carafes are currently configured:
+steam
+rufus
+Run './carafe <carafe_name> info' for more information
 ```

 #### Info